-The foundation and advanced curriculum are designed to prepare students for professional advanced generalist social work practice responsive to the challenges and resources present in rural areas in general and indigenous communities (see appendix A for advisement guides).
+The generalist and advanced generalist curriculum are designed to prepare students for professional advanced generalist social work practice responsive to the challenges and resources present in rural areas in general and Native American indigenous communities (see appendix A for advisement guides).

-Foundation Year
+Generalist Year

-The foundation graduate content prepares the students with generalist content similar to what is provided in accredited BSW programs but is more extensive, offers greater depth and breadth, and requires more advanced critical thinking skills.
-The foundation courses address all of the core competencies at the foundation level.
-Students are expected to achieve a proficiency in the practice behaviors of each competency at the foundation level of generalist practice.
-The foundation curriculum is designed as an integrated set of courses that introduce students to the knowledge, values, and skills needed to build on during their advanced generalist concentration year.
+Generalist graduate content prepares the students with generalist content like what is provided in accredited BSW programs but is more extensive, offers greater depth and breadth, and requires more advanced critical thinking skills.
+Generalist courses address all of the core competencies at the generalist level.
+Students are expected to achieve proficiency in each competency at the generalist level of practice.
+The generalist curriculum is designed as an integrated set of courses that introduce students to the knowledge, values, and skills needed to build on during their advanced generalist year.